Lacto-fermenting Squash, Pumpkin, and Other Winter Vegetables

 Root vegetables are especially tasty when fermented.
-Because their flesh is quite firm, they tend to retain a satisfying "crunch" even when fermented for a long time.
-Carrots, turnips, parsnips, celery root, and turnips make delightful snacking foods or side dishes and are readily available in the winter months.
+Because their flesh is quite firm, they retain a satisfying "crunch."
+Carrots, turnips, parsnips, celery root, daikon, and turnips make delightful snacking foods or side dishes and are readily available in the winter months.

 A short ferment highlights the spice of the radish family, while bringing out the sweetness in others.
 A longer ferment will soften the flesh a bit more, and may make some vegetables more mild.
 Beets taste more earthy after fermenting raw.
 Try mixing several vegetables to take advantage of the benefits of each.

 Many of the same tips for winter squash also apply to root vegetables: